Top Five Ceremony Trends of 2022/2023

 Inclusive Ceremonies

 Couples and their communities unanimously agree that love is love.
 That black lives matter.
 And Asian lives.
 And Native American lives.
+And Jewish lives.
 And transgender lives.
 They emphatically believe that anyone at all (of any shape, size, income level, ability, skin color, sexual orientation, etc.) has the unequivocal right to get married, be outrageously celebrated, and be represented in the wedding industry.
 In 2022/2023 everyone experiences love fully, equally, without shame, and without compromise.

 Truth be told...